Skip to main content

 )

-The frontend keeps a single in-progress message bubble keyed off the streaming flag and re-renders the bubble's innerHTML from the accumulated text on every chunk.
-Use formatBotText (HTML-escape the source string before rendering), never raw concatenation.
-That's an XSS vector.
+The frontend keeps a single in-progress message bubble and re-renders the bubble's innerHTML from the accumulated text on every chunk.
+Use formatBotText (HTML-escape the source string before rendering), never raw concatenation โ€” that's an XSS vector.

 function appendChunk(text: string): void {